TENNESSEE VALLEY AUTHORITY

-Data concerning training required for UAA/UA, access to a nuclear power plant construction site, access to Safeguards Information and work qualification; and
+Data concerning training required for UAA/UA/FFDA, access to a nuclear power plant construction site, access to Safeguards Information and work qualification; and

 Direction to seek additional information directly from another licensee.

 I understand that information contained within an FBI criminal history record obtained for UAA/UA and SGIA purposes will be restricted to the NRC, nuclear licensee facilities regulated by the NRC, and myself, and that the criminal history information will not be released to contractor/vendors or their agents.

-I authorize the entry into the PADS computer database of any information collected for the purpose of processing my application for, or continued maintenance of, UAA/UA, access to a nuclear power plant construction site, and/or access to Safeguards Information.
+I authorize the entry into the PADS computer database of any information collected for the purpose of processing my application for, or continued maintenance of, UAA/UA/FFDA, access to a nuclear power plant construction site, and/or access to Safeguards Information.
 I authorize the transfer of such information, electronically or otherwise, to other NRC nuclear facility licensees and contractors/vendors.
 I authorize such licensees and contractors/vendors to use the database information for the purpose of determining my eligibility for UAA/UA, for access to a nuclear power plant construction site, for compliance with 10 CFR 810, Assistance to Foreign Atomic Energy Activities

 I understand that information obtained pursuant to this Consent shall be treated as confidential.
 The release of access-related information about me shall be limited to regulatory agencies and such employees of NRC facility licensees and their contractors/vendors who have been designated as having a "need to know"” the information in order to do their jobs.
 The following is a listing of individuals that may access information without my consent in order to perform their official duties:

-Myself or my representative, when I have designated the representative in writing for specified UAA/UA, nuclear power plant construction site access, safeguards information access and/or FFD matters;
+Myself or my representative, when I have designated the representative in writing for specified UAA/UA/FFDA, nuclear power plant construction site access, safeguards information access and/or FFD matters;

 Assigned Medical Review Officers (MROs) and MRO staff;